42Crunch/api-security-audit-action/README.md

 - Perform these checks on Pull Request reviews and/or code merges
 - Output the located issues to GitHub's Security / Code Scanning Alerts

-The action is powered by 42Crunch [API Contract Security Audit](https://docs.42crunch.com/latest/content/concepts/api_contract_security_audit.htm).
+The action is powered by 42Crunch [API Security Audit](https://docs.42crunch.com/latest/content/concepts/api_contract_security_audit.htm).
 Security Audit performs a static analysis of the API definition that includes more than 200 checks on best practices and potential vulnerabilities on how the API defines authentication, authorization, transport, and data coming in and going out.
 For more details on the checks, see [API Security Encyclopedia](https://apisecurity.io/encyclopedia/content/api-security-encyclopedia.htm).

 ## Discover APIs in Your Repositories